 Information on using precast concrete products for retrofitting can generally be found in the appropriate section of the website for block paving, permeable block paving, flag paving and kerbs & channels.
 But important planning rules generally apply, which differ from new projects and should be considered early.

-Interpave’s new Permitted Paving guide helps local authorities to understand the importance of the measures and how to interpret them so that they can be correctly applied on the ground.
+Interpave’s new Permitted Paving guide (now updated Edition 2 with the latest requirements) helps local authorities to understand the importance of the measures and how to interpret them so that they can be correctly applied on the ground.
 It also provides surveyors, conveyancing lawyers, designers, contractors, landscapers and other professionals with the information they need to advise their clients correctly, avoiding issues of planning enforcement and complications with property sales.

 Click here to download PDF (1.9MB).

 A separate Interpave website is available for homeowners, showcasing the huge variety of concrete paving products available, illustrated in a domestic context.
 Transfer to DOMESTIC now>>